AdevLog/3DPainter/README.md

 Features
 --------
-* Filling the masked region to a flat surface (plane).
+* Filling the masked region to create a flat surface (plane).
 * Show depth images in Jet color.
 * Support batch processing.